Ingrid Olava: Music career

 In the summer of 2006 Ingrid Olava played on several festivals, including the Quart Festival, the Slottsfjell Festival, Træna and KlubbØya, and was praised for several of her concerts.
 In the fall of 2006 Sivert Høyem and Frode Jacobsen attended one of her concerts in Oslo, the result of which was that she joined a two-month tour as supporting artist for Sivert Høyem.

-Brænd Eriksen was also a member of the Lillehammer-based band Shit City, but left them in the 2007.
+Ingrid Olava Brænd Eriksen was also a member of the Lillehammer-based band Shit City, but left them in the 2007.
 In the summer of 2008, she played on the Hove Festival, Træna, and Øyafestivalen where she surprised with her interpretation of Leonard Cohen's classic "Take This Waltz".
 She has also accompanied several other Norwegian artists, such as El Cuero.

 She appeared in the final minute of the season one finale of the Netflix original series Lilyhammer (2011) playing piano and singing "Back To Love" as Steve Van Zandt sat with her at the piano.

-On 9 September 2012 she announced on her Facebook page that recording sessions for her third album were to begin the following day.
+On 9 September 2012, she announced on her Facebook page that recording sessions for her third album were to begin the following day.

 Record contract

 After the record company EMI Music Norway heard her at a concert, they invited her to a studio with a giant grand piano, and told her to play.
 "At first, I played several of my own [songs].
 Then I asked if they wanted to hear more.
 Which they did, so I continued with both my own and others' [songs]."
 The session resulted in a record contract and the debut album Juliet's Wishes, produced among others by Frode Jacobsen of Madrugada.
 Brænd Eriksen received two Spellemannprisen-nominations for the album, Newcomer of the Year and Best Pop Composition, for the song "Back to Love".
 The single "Only Just Begun" was first played at by:Larm in 2007, and received acclaim from both audiences and critics.
 According to herself, the song is inspired by "The Ballad of Bonnie and Clyde".

 In 2008, she recorded a version of "Her kommer vinteren" ("Here Comes the Winter"), originally written by Joachim Nielsen and performed by Jokke & Valentinerne.
 The song was an unexpected success, and was put into heavy rotation on NRK P3.
 Brænd Eriksen subsequently made an agreement with Christopher Nielsen that all proceeds from the sales of the song would go to the Rainforest Foundation Fund.

-Brænd Eriksen's second album, The Guest, produced by Frode Jacobsen and Alexander Kloster-Jensen, was released in February 2010.
+Ingrid Olava Brænd Eriksen's second album, The Guest, produced by Frode Jacobsen and Alexander Kloster-Jensen, was released in February 2010.

 Producer David Kosten produced Brænd Eriksen's third album, Summer House.